buildbot/buildbot/master/docs/index.rst

    BuildBot Documentation - |version|
    ==================================

-This is the BuildBot documentation for Buildbot version |version|.
+This is the Buildbot documentation for Buildbot version |version|.

 If you are evaluating Buildbot and would like to get started quickly, start with the :doc:`Tutorial <tutorial/index>`.
-Regular users of Buildbot should consult the :doc:`Manual <manual/index>`, and those wishing to modify Buildbot directly will want to be familiar with the :doc:`Developer's Documentation
-<developer/index>`.
+Regular users of Buildbot should consult the :doc:`Manual <manual/index>`, and those wishing to modify Buildbot directly will want to be familiar with the :doc:`Developer's Documentation <developer/index>`.

 Table Of Contents
 -----------------